 Before you get down to picking the font, the colour and the design for your firm’s logo, take a moment to review your company’s culture and personality.
 Personality is an essential element of designing a logo.
-You need it to communicate with people who see the logo even if they’ve never interacted with your business.
+You need it to communicate with people who see the logo even if they’ve never interacted with your business or staff.
 You’ll have to consider your brand’s objective as well as what it stands for – this will help you create a mental image of what your logo should look like.

 Do Your Homework

 Logos must be unique.
 You want people to identify your logo with your brand and help you stand out from your competitors and other brands.
 So, you want to avoid a logo that confuses since your logo can’t be differentiated from another brand’s logo.
 Make sure you do your due diligence on all your competitors before you start designing your logo.

 Rather than start the design by immediately getting your graphics designer to start on creating the logo, opt to start with a simple sketch on a piece of paper.
 Drawing a sketch first will save you money — this is particularly true if you’re outsourcing the design.
 When you sketch, you can make as many mistakes as possible before you get to a logo that suits your brand.
 Also, a design based on a sketch is far easier to design and more accurate as compared to a design based on an oral description.

 Choosing Your Colours